Native Americans win, feds flee feather fight Government surrenders sacred feathers; admits undercover powwow raid was illegal

 “This is a victory not just for me and my people, but for all people of faith,” said Pastor Soto.
 “If the government can take away my freedom, it can take away yours.
 So we have to stand together.”

-The Becket Fund for Religious Liberty is co-counsel in the case, together with the international law firm of Baker Botts LLP, and the Civil Rights Legal Defense and Educational Fund.
+Becket is co-counsel in the case, together with the international law firm of Baker Botts LLP, and the Civil Rights Legal Defense and Educational Fund.
 Mr. Soto was joined by 15 other plaintiffs and ministries in the case.

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
+Becket is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
 For over 20 years, it has defended clients of all faiths, including Buddhists, Christians, Jews, Hindus, Muslims, Native Americans, Sikhs, and Zoroastrians.